 Cocaine has been around for many years.
 Millions of people all over the world are addicted to this drug.
 It is a highly addictive stimulant derived from the cacao plant that grows in Peru and Bolivia.

-Due to the apartheid, this drug was not readily available in South Africa for many years.
+Unlike other countrys in the world Cocaine has only been a major problem for a decade or so.
+Due to the apartheid regime and lockdown of our borders, this drug was not readily available in South Africa for many years.
 When South Africa became part of the global society, the availability of this drug, with its social problems, became part of life in South Africa.

 The cocaine user is affected both physically and psychologically.
 Physical symptoms are: raised blood pressure, increased heart rate, diluted pupils and increased body temperature.
 Because these symptoms affect the heart, this addiction can lead to cardiac arrest and possibly death.